josesantos1995512/tablecraft/README.md

 - [ ] Performance optimizations
 - [ ] Enterprise features

-## 📊 Community Goals

-- 🎯 **1,000-5,000 GitHub Stars** by end of 2025
-- 👥 **Active contributor community** with 50+ contributors
-- 🌟 **Featured on** Dev.to, Reddit r/webdev, and Hacker News

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Inspired by NocoDB's table management approach
-- Built with modern web technologies for developer experience
+- Built with modern web technologies
-- Community-driven development approach
+- Community-driven development

 ---

-**Made with ❤️ by the TableCraft community**
+Made by the TableCraft community.